dalibo/ldap2pg/docs/privileges.md

 By default, ldap2pg does not manage any privileges.
 To enable privilege management, you must define at least one active privilege profile in [privileges] section.
-The simplest way is to reuse [well-known privileges] shipped with ldap2pg in an active group of privileges.
+The simplest way is to reuse [builtin privilege profiless] shipped with ldap2pg in an active group of privileges.

 [privileges]: config.md#privileges
-[well-known privileges]: wellknown.md
+[builtin privilege profiles]: builtins.md

 ## Defining a Privilege Profile